sam-caldwell/ami/docs/language-workers.md

 # AMI Worker Signatures

 This document defines canonical worker function signatures for pipeline `Transform` steps, per the AMI docx.
 It replaces legacy suggestions that used an explicit `State` parameter; AMI workers do not accept raw state handles.
 Ambient node state resides behind runtime-managed boundaries and capabilities.

 Canonical Signature

 - Worker: `func(Event<T>) (Event<U>, error)`
   - Input: a strongly typed `Event<T>` payload.
   - Output: a strongly typed `Event<U>` payload and an `error`.
   - No raw pointers or address-of; memory safety rules apply (see 2.3.2).
+Event payload types must be pointer‑free;
+    see
+    language-events.md.
   - Factories: functions named `New*` are treated as factories and are not subject to worker signature checks.

 Constraints & Semantics

 - No Decorators: workers must not carry decorators; these are reserved for declarations and tooling hints.
 The compiler emits `E_DECORATOR_ON_WORKER` otherwise.
 - No Raw Pointers: AMI forbids `&` and pointer dereference.
 Mutating assignments require `*` on LHS and `mutate(expr)` for side‑effects, as specified in memory safety rules.
 - Capability Boundaries: I/O and trust policies are enforced per node, not via ambient parameters.
 - Type Inference: `T`/`U` may be inferred locally from usage; diagnostics ensure mismatches are reported deterministically.

 Examples